by Rob Stanley

 3. Find, and cherish, your new weekend time.

-Because of work interruptions or lockdown restrictions, some people may have lost the option of having a normal weekend to look forward to.
+Because of changes to your work schedule, lifestyle, or budget, you might have lost the option of having a normal weekend to look forward to.
 That doesn’t mean that the elements of our weekends which used to be so life-giving can’t be found elsewhere.

 Just think of the things that used to bring you joy on the weekend and seek to find them in new and intriguing ways.

-- explore new places — take a virtual tour of a museum, spend a few hours on Google earth or Geoguesser
+- explore new places even if you are no longer mobile — take a virtual tour of a museum, spend a few hours on Google earth or Geoguesser

-- socialise — Host a Zoom or Skype cooking or game night, use the ‘watch with friends’ feature on your streaming service and catch a movie together
+- socialise even if you can’t get out — Host a Zoom or online cooking or game night, use the ‘watch with friends’ feature on your streaming service and catch a movie together

 Every now and then, ask yourself ‘What would I like to do right now?’.
 Then give yourself permission to do it.